-One of the biggest headaches about California DUIs is that the cop legally steals your drivers license the moment you're arrested.
-You'll then receive a temporary one (good for thirty days), and you have only ten days from the date you're originally arrested to contact the Department of Motor Vehicles to ask for a DMV hearing to fight the license suspension.
+One of the biggest headaches about California DUIs is that the police legally steals your driver's license the moment you are arrested.
+You will then receive a temporary one (good for thirty days), and you have only ten days from the date you are originally arrested to contact the Department of Motor Vehicles to ask for a DMV hearing to fight the license suspension.

 DMV hearings are just like trials but on a smaller scale, so our Burbank DUI Defense attorneys take care of them for you in addition to your criminal case (discussed below).
 But our first priority is to secure you a restricted license so you can at least continue driving to school and work without fear of arrest.